Supersymmetric Deformations of Maximally Supersymmetric Gauge Theories: Introduction

-As a first approximation to the problem we would like to solve we will study infinitesimal supersymmetric (SUSY) deformations of equations of motion of ten-dimensional SUSY Yang-Mills theory.
-We reduce this problem to a question in homological algebra.
-The homological reformulation leads to highly nontrivial, but solvable problem.
-We will analyze also super Poincar\'e invariant (= supersymmetric +Lorentz invariant) infinitesimal deformations.
-We will prove that all of them are Lagrangian deformations of equations of motion (i.e. the deformed equations come from deformed Lagrangian).
+As a first approximation to the problem we would like to solve we shall study infinitesimal supersymmetric deformations of equations of motion of ten-dimensional SUSY Yang-Mills theory.
+We translate this problem to a question in homological algebra.
+The homological reformulation leads to a highly nontrivial, but solvable problem.
+We shall analyze also super Poincar\'e invariant (= supersymmetric +Lorentz invariant) infinitesimal deformations.
+We shall prove that all of them are Lagrangian deformations of equations of motion (i.e. the deformed equations come from a deformed Lagrangian).

-One of the tools that we are using is the theory of A$\ity$ and L$\ity$ algebras.
-The theory of L$\ity$ algebras is closely related to BV formalism.
-One can say that the theory of L$\ity$ algebras with invariant odd inner product is equivalent to classical BV-formalism if we are working at formal level.
+One of our tools is the theory of A$\ity$ and L$\ity$ algebras \cite{LadaStasheff}.
+The theory of L$\ity$ algebras is closely related to BV formalism (see e.g. \cite{StasheffBV},\cite{SchwarzBV}).
+The theory of L$\ity$ algebras with invariant odd inner product is equivalent to classical BV-formalism if we are working at formal level \cite{AKSZ}.
 (This means that we are considering all functions at hand as formal power series).
-The theory of A$\ity$ algebras arises if we would like to consider Yang-Mills theory for all gauge groups $\UN$ at the same time.
+The theory of A$\ity$ algebras arises if we would like to consider Yang-Mills theory for all gauge groups $\UN$ at the same time (see Appendix A).

-Recall that in classical BV-formalism the space of solutions to the equations of motion (EM) can be characterized as zero locus $Sol$ of odd vector field $Q$ obeying $[Q,Q]=0$. {\footnote {We use a unified notation $[\cdot,\cdot]$ for the commutators and super-commutators.}} It is convenient to work with the space $Sol/\thicksim$ obtained from zero locus $Sol$ after identification of physically equivalent solutions.
+Recall \cite{SchwarzBV} that in classical BV-formalism the space of solutions to the equations of motion (EM) can be characterized as zero locus $Sol$ of the odd vector field $Q$ that satisfies $[Q,Q]=0$. {\footnote {We use a unified notation $[\cdot,\cdot]$ for the commutators and super-commutators.}} It is convenient to work with the space $Sol/\thicksim$ obtained from zero locus $Sol$ after identification of physically equivalent solutions (see Sec. \ref {S:BV} for detail).

 One can consider $Q$ as a derivation of the algebra of functionals on the space of fields $M$.
-The space $M$ is equipped with an odd symplectic structure; $Q$ preserves this structure and therefore the corresponding derivation can be written in the form $Qf=\{S,f\}$ where $\{\cdot, \cdot\}$ stands for the odd Poisson bracket and $S$ plays the role of the action functional in the BV formalism.
+One of the pieces of the input data an odd symplectic structure on the space $M$; vector field $Q$ preserves the odd symplectic form.
+The corresponding derivation can be written in the form $Qf=\{S,f\}$ where $\{\cdot, \cdot\}$ stands for the odd Poisson bracket and $S$ plays the role of the action functional in the BV formalism.